-You will need to show that the civil partnership has broken down irretrievably, by proving one of four facts:
+If you have taken the difficult decision to end your civil partnership, you will will need to show that your relationship has broken down irretrievably by proving one of four facts:

 Unlike marriage, it is not possible to use adultery as a fact in a civil partnership dissolution.

 You must have been in your civil partnership for at least a year before you can apply for a dissolution.

 It is advisable to obtain legal advice to ensure that you meet the legal requirements and your documents are lodged correctly.